Who Wants to Be a Millionaire Slot: Introduction

 This is certainly not for the faint-hearted, and the Hot Seat is what will separate the sheep from the goats.
 There is no doubt in our mind that this will be an extremely popular slot within the casino streaming community as Big Time Gaming has accomplished the impressive feat of converting the concept of the game show into the online slot format.
 The question now is, who will be first to reach 50 free spins and how much will it pay.
 Ready, set, go!

-Don't miss out on the follow up, Who Wants to Be a Millionaire Mystery Box, a 243 ways to win slot with a max win potential of up to 12,000 times your stake.
-As an alternative, Big Time Gaming has also released a slot version of iconic game show Wheel of Fortune, simply titled Wheel of Fortune Megaways.
+Don't miss out on the follow up Who Wants to Be a Millionaire Mystery Box, a 243 ways to win slot with a max win potential of up to 12,000 times your stake.
+As an alternative, Big Time Gaming has also released a slot version of the iconic game show Wheel of Fortune, simply titled Wheel of Fortune Megaways.
+For jackpot hunters, there is also a Megapays version you might want to check out.